-- Travel with a map – forget apps and GPS; if you buy yourself a traditional paper map, exploring the country (and its main cities) will be a lot easier, particularly in areas where you might not receive a good connection.
+- Travel with a map in South Africa – forget apps and GPS; if you buy yourself a traditional paper map, exploring the country (and its main cities) will be a lot easier, particularly in areas where you might not receive a good connection.

 - Visit Swaziland in the winter to be part of one of South Africa’s most important cultural events, the Umhlanga Festival.